 Henry Cavill cuts a handsome and buffed figure in the Superman suit.
 The problem with the role is that it only rarely grants him the opportunity to do any acting (as opposed to throwing things around).
 The few scenes where he does – the scene where he is questioned in military custody being the one standout – he opens up with the handsome sincerity that Christopher Reeve did so well.
 All that seems missing is Reeve’s boyscout earnestness and twinkle – this is a role that Cavill seems to be playing with an intent seriousness.
 I think Amy Adams is an enormously talented actress who is going to do some amazing things in time to come.
 She gives the role of Lois a perkiness and cheer.
 I still have it over for Teri Hatcher’s flaky Lois in Lois and Clark: The New Adventures of Superman (1993-7) but at least Amy Adams gives us more of the Lois the comic-book’s independent, determined go-getter rather than the confused Meg Ryan-modelled modern girl that Hatcher turned her into.
 The best screen characterisation of Lois however still remains the Dana Delany-voiced version in the animated Superman (1996-2000).

 Zack Snyder and Henry Cavill next made Batman V Superman: Dawn of Justice (2016), which kicked off a crossover series between characters in the DC universe that culminated in Wonder Woman (2017).
-In what was then termed the DCEU (DC Extended Universe), a host of adaptations of other DC properties followed with Suicide Squad (2016), Wonder Woman (2017), Justice League (2017) and Aquaman (2018), along with a slate of other announced properties.
+In what was then termed the DCEU (DC Extended Universe), a host of adaptations of other DC properties followed with Suicide Squad (2016), Wonder Woman (2017), Justice League (2017), Aquaman (2018) and Shazam!
+(2019), along with a slate of other announced properties.
 A figure whose face is not seen appears in the Superman suit in Shazam!, while Cavill makes an uncredited cameo in the end credits of Black Adam.